Angus Robertson: 2001 general election

-Leader of the SNP in the House of Commons
+Leader of the SNP in the House of Commons (2007–2017)

 In May 2007, he became SNP Leader in the House of Commons, following Alex Salmond's election as First Minister of Scotland.
-Following the 2015 general election and the election of Salmond as MP for Gordon, it was confirmed that he would continue in his role as leader in the Commons.
-In September 2015, he was appointed to the Privy Council and as a member of the Intelligence and Security Committee of Parliament.

 In 2007 Robertson pushed for a UK-wide referendum on the Lisbon Treaty, something that the SNP opposed because it entrenched EU control over Scottish affairs.
 "We'll trust the people, while Gordon Brown will not trust the people," Robertson told The Daily Record, "We are honour-bound to support a referendum."

 Ahead of the 2015 General Election, Robertson had the SNP pass a code of conduct that stated any MP must, "accept that no member shall within or outwith the parliament publicly criticise a group decision, policy or another member of the group".
 Rival parties labelled it a "Stalinist" crackdown on free speech and independent thought.
+Following the 2015 general election and the election of Salmond as MP for Gordon, it was confirmed that he would continue in his role as leader in the Commons.
+In September 2015, he was appointed to the Privy Council and as a member of the Intelligence and Security Committee of Parliament.

 In 2018 it was revealed that Robertson had been contacted a decade ago by staff at Edinburgh Airport about the alleged behaviour of then First Minister Alex Salmond.
 Robertson said: "In 2009 I was called by an Edinburgh Airport manager about Alex Salmond's perceived 'inappropriateness' towards female staff at the airport.
 I was asked if I could informally broach the subject with Mr Salmond to make him aware of this perception.
 I raised the matter directly with Mr Salmond, who denied he had acted inappropriately in any way.
 I communicated back to the Edinburgh Airport manager that a conversation had happened.
 The matter being resolved, and without a formal complaint having been made, it was not reported further."
 It was subsequently reported that Salmond had been banned from using a VIP access corridor at the airport.
-Robertson's handling of the allegations were later investigated by the Committee on the Scottish Government Handling of Harassment Complaints in 2020 and he submitted written evidence.
+Robertson's handling of the allegations was later investigated by the Committee on the Scottish Government Handling of Harassment Complaints in 2020 and he submitted written evidence.

 In January 2016, Robertson said that British Prime Minister David Cameron should admit to British involvement in Saudi Arabian-led intervention in Yemen: "Isn't it time for the Prime Minister to admit that Britain is effectively taking part in a war in Yemen that is costing thousands of civilians lives and he has not sought parliamentary approval to do this?"